AgDay

 AgDay is a syndicated daily half-hour television program presented in magazine format focusing on agriculture news, agribusiness, and country living.
-It generally airs in early morning timeslots on stations throughout the country and also airs weekday mornings on the digital cable and satellite channel RFD-TV.
-It is taped at WNDU studios in South Bend, Indiana.
+It generally aired in early morning timeslots on stations throughout the country and also aired weekday mornings on the digital cable and satellite channel RFD-TV.
 It is hosted and produced by Clinton Griffiths.

 Clinton Griffiths has been the news anchor of AgDay TV since 2010.
 He also serves as editor of Farm Journal, the premiere publication for U.S. agriculture.
 Clinton grew up in Southern New Mexico as a 10 year 4-H member, chapter FFA President and Star State Farmer.
 He was recently named the prestigious NAFB Farm Broadcaster of the Year.